The affordances of repackaged popular music from the past

 To unfold the affordances of repackaged popular music from the past in relation to one’s life course, three different forms of ‘repackaging’ pop music from the past are studied.
 The three cases are conducted with the help of qualitative research methods.

 The first case highlights a ‘one-off’ reunion by examining the British television- and concert-series The Big Reunion.
 In this series acts that were highly popular in the late 1990s and early years of the millennium – like Atomic Kitten, 5ive, B*Witched, Blue, 3T and Eternal - are reunited.
-To gain an understanding of the affordances of this one-off reunion phenomenon for its audience, and how these relate to their current life-course position, forum messages about the series are analyzed.
+To gain an understanding of the affordances of this one-off reunion phenomenon for its audience, and how these relate to their current life-course position, forum messages about the series are analysed.
 Additionally, two Big Reunion concerts are visited, and serve as interview-site for conducting on-the-spot interviews with these concert attendees.

 The second case focuses on long-term Dutch fans of the ‘surviving’ boy band Backstreet Boys.
 This fandom consumes a wide-range of products and events distributed as part of the reunion, or rather stated continuation, of the band.
 An interview-study with twenty-four fans reveals what the affordances of this surviving act are, and how they feature in the life-course transitions of its fans.

 The third case investigates the affordances of the recurring reunions of Dutch pop act Doe Maar for its audiences, and what role these events play in the developments of their life course.
-Doe Maar, often labeled the Dutch Beatles due to their immense popularity and the mania they evoked among their fans, was highly popular in the Netherlands in the 1980s.
+Doe Maar, often labelled the Dutch Beatles due to their immense popularity and the mania they evoked among their fans, was highly popular in the Netherlands in the 1980s.
 After a short-lived career the band split in 1984.
 However, since 2000 they have reunited multiple times (2008, 2012, 2013, 2016, 2017).
 Drawing on an interview study with eighteen (former and current) fans of the band, this study provides an insight into the affordances of such recurring reunions for this audience, and how they feature in their lives.

 Building on these three case studies, this research wishes to strengthen our understanding of the connection between pop music and fandom, the role of (highly commercial) mainstream popular music at a later age, and the value and meaning of repackaged mainstream popular music across the life course.